MohammedAz2002/game2/README.md

 <h3>week 7:</h3>
 we solve problems we faced in multiplayer, like to make it more smooth, and synchronize every thing.
 16 hours

+<h3>week 8:</h3>
+add shrinking planet, object that falls from sky make the game more excited, add animation, 4 hours

+<h3>week ??:</h3>
+make a new planet and when you start you start randomly in one of the planets, adjust gravity, and make every thing to the first world for the second, 15 hours